-Action: Do not take it any less serious than adult abuse; they are aware that it should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-Follow our usual procedure for recording and reporting this abuse where it is suspected.
+Staff are clear on our procedures with regards to child-on-child abuse and do not take it any less serious than adult to child abuse; they are aware that it should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+We ensure that we apply the same thresholds.